 Yes.
 Your GLACIER record must remain accurate as changes to your personal information may affect your tax withholding and exemptions.
 Be sure to update changes to your address, compensation type, immigration status, and anything else that changes that is part of your GLACIER entry.
 This includes your departure date(s) from the U.S.

 - If you have a job, receive a paycheck and don't have a tax treaty benefit you will receive a W-2 at the end of the year.

 - If you have a job, receive a paycheck and do have a tax treaty benefit you will receive a 1042-S at the end of the year.
 If your tax treaty has a limit, you may also receive a W-2.

 - If you have a reportable stipend or other taxable income and do have tax treaty benefits you will receive a 1042-S.

 - If you did not have a job, but receive a stipend or other taxable income, you will receive a 1042-S.

 - If you have a job and also receive a reportable stipend or other taxable income, and don't have a tax treaty benefit you will receive both a W-2 and 1042-S.

 The W-2 is mailed no later than Jan.
 31 of each year.
 Be sure your address is correct in the payroll system before the end of the year so that your W-2 is sent to the correct address.
-W-2 forms are available electronically in your C2HR account.
+You may access your W-2 online in Oracle.